wiardvanrij/thanos/docs/components/compact.md

 * `1 hour` - data point is every 1h

 Keep in mind, that the initial goal of downsampling is not saving disk or object storage space.
-In fact, downsampling doesn't save you __any__ space but instead, it adds 2 more blocks for each raw block which are only slightly smaller or relatively similar size to raw block.
+In fact, downsampling doesn't save you __any__ space but instead, it adds 2 more blocks for each raw block which are only slightly smaller or relatively similar in size to the raw block.
 This is done by internal downsampling implementation which to be mathematically correct holds various aggregations.
 This means that downsampling can increase the size of your storage a bit (~3x), if you choose to store all resolutions (recommended and by default).

-The goal of downsampling is to provide an opportunity to get fast results for range queries of big time intervals like months or years.
+The goal of downsampling is to provide an opportunity to get fast results for range queries of big-time intervals like months or years.
 In other words, if you set `--retention.resolution-raw` less than `--retention.resolution-5m` and `--retention.resolution-1h` - you might run into a problem of not being able to "zoom in" to your historical data.

-To avoid confusion - you might want to think about `raw` data as about "zoom in" opportunity.
+To avoid confusion - you might want to think about `raw` data as the "zoom in" opportunity.
 Considering the values for mentioned options - always think "Will I need to zoom in to the day 1 year ago?" if the answer "yes" - you most likely want to keep raw data for as long as 1h and 5m resolution, otherwise you'll be able to see only downsampled representation of how your raw data looked like.

 There's also a case when you might want to disable downsampling at all with `--downsampling.disable`.
 You might want to do it when you know for sure that you are not going to request long ranges of data (obviously, because without downsampling those requests are going to be much much more expensive than with it).
 A valid example of that case is when you only care about the last couple weeks of your data or use it only for alerting, but if that's your case - you also need to ask yourself if you want to introduce Thanos at all instead of just vanilla Prometheus?

-Ideally, you will have equal retention set (or no retention at all) to all resolutions which allow both "zoom in" capabilities as well as performant long ranges queries.
-Since object storages are usually quite cheap, storage size might not matter that much, unless your goal with thanos is somewhat very specific and you know exactly what you're doing.
+Ideally, you will have an equal retention set (or no retention at all) to all resolutions which allow both "zoom in" capabilities as well as performant long ranges queries.
+Since object storages are usually quite cheap, storage size might not matter that much, unless your goal with Thanos is somewhat very specific and you know exactly what you're doing.

-Not setting this flag, or setting it to `0d`, i.e. `--retention.resolution-X=0d`, will mean that samples at the `X` resolution level will be kept forever.
+Not setting this flag, or set it to `0d`, i.e. `--retention.resolution-X=0d`, will mean that samples at the `X` resolution level will be kept forever.

 Please note that blocks are only deleted after they completely "fall off" of the specified retention policy.
 In other words, the "max time" of a block needs to be older than the amount of time you had specified.

 ## Deleting Aborted Partial Uploads

 It can happen that any producer started uploading some block, but never finished and never will.
-Sidecars will retry in case of failures during upload or process (unless there was no persistent storage), but very common case is with Compactor.
-If Compactor process crashes during upload of compacted block, whole compaction starts from scratch and new block ID is created.
-This means that partial upload will be never retried.
+Sidecars will retry in case of failures during upload or process (unless there was no persistent storage).
+If Compactor process crashes during the upload of a compacted block, the whole compaction starts from scratch and a new block ID is created.
+This means that a partial upload will be never retried.

-To handle this case there is `--delete-delay=48h` flag that starts deletion of directories inside object storage without `meta.json` only after given time.
+To handle this case there is `--delete-delay=48h` flag that starts deletion of directories inside object storage without `meta.json` only after the given time.

 This value has to be smaller than upload duration and [consistency delay](#consistency-delay).